Rayc940/ece5160-fast-robot/lab1/lab.md

 ## Discussion

 This lab provides experience with programming the Artemis board and communicating with computer wirelessly using BLE.
 We practiced sending commands from the computer to the Artemis and receiving data back, which helped us understand how BLE characteristics and notifications work.
-We also learned the difference between sending data in real time versus storing data in an array and sending it all at once.
-Sending data immediately is easier and useful for debugging, but it is slower due to BLE overhead.
-Storing data on the Artemis and sending it later is much faster and better for collecting lots of sensor data, as long as memory limits are considered.
+We also learned the difference between sending data in real time vs. storing data in an array and sending it all at once.

 There was no siginificant challenge encountered during this lab.
 Overall, this lab helped build a strong understanding of BLE communication and data handling, which will be important for future labs.